My Cat Has Cancer: A Personal Journey

 The Waiting Game

-For now he's still eating.
+For now, he's still eating.
 He's still talking.
-He's still doing his regular things.
+He's still doing regular things.

 I reached out last night and his body was there and he purred.
 And I cried.